The SDI for A Drought Observatory

-Moreover, the SDI responds to some fundamentals requirements: research data openness, interoperability, flexibility, scalability, responsiveness and specific user needs.
+Moreover, the SDI responds to some fundamentals requirements: research data openness, interoperability, flexibility, scalability, responsiveness, specific user needs and skills.

 The DO SDI technological components are organized in typical client-server architecture and interact from the data provider’s download data process to the results representation to end users, following general OGC guidelines.

 The design of the DO SDI

 Open source softwares and a layered architecture for the DO monitoring framework optimization

 Providers Layer Retrieving input data